cockpit-project/cockpit/test/README.md

 build/install cockpit into the test VM.
 This needs to be done with a compatible `TEST_OS` (usually a recent `fedora-*`).

-### Selenium tests
-The third class of integration tests use avocado and selenium to cover different browsers.

-For more details on how to run and debug these tests see [selenium hacking guide](./selenium/README.md)

 ## Debugging tests

 If you pass the `-s` ("sit on failure") option to a test program, it